 This next view shows all critical events with a severity of high or critical.
 Noise is reduced but not all of these events apply to you.
 Actionability is still a step away.

-This final view takes that subset of severe events and correlates them with your assets uploaded into the Stabilitas platform.
+This final view takes that subset of severe events and correlates them with your assets uploaded into the OnSolve Platform for Critical Event Management.
 Finally, you have actionable intelligence: you know precisely what’s happening where as well as who and what is affected.

 21 is a vastly more manageable number of events to track and monitor than 12,451.
-Our situational awareness solution provides you and your team with the ability to focus on just those events which might impact you, your employees, travelers, assets, facilities, operations, suppliers and key customers.
+Our risk intelligence product you and your team with the ability to focus on just those events which might impact you, your employees, travelers, assets, facilities, operations, suppliers and key customers.
 We fuse broad coverage with unparalleled speed to bring you the most accurate, actionable picture of your world.
-Through the solution you can provide instructions to your response team and issue alerts to affected people on the ground.
+Through the product, you can provide instructions to your response team and issue alerts to affected people on the ground.

 SPEED: The time between when an event happens and when it’s picked up by your team is called “time to detect” (TTD).
 Rapid TTD can make the difference between pre-warning personnel and reacting to an event in progress.
 In a recent benchmarking study, our AI detected events 90% faster than human-only teams.